tbrockman/tbrockman.github.io/_posts/2020-11-01-hello-world.md

 });
 ```

-So overall, a relatively fine and safe OAuth flow.
+So overall, a relatively fine and safe implementation.
 Utterances procurs an access token, and then sends it back for me to use to interact directly with the GitHub API.
+Perfectly reasonable.

 *...for the most part.*

 ## Maybe too helpful

-In order to be even more user-friendly, Utterances will go through doing some of the work making issues for you.
-If the issue the script is linked to doesn't exist yet and someone tries to comment, it'll send a request to the Utterances API which it will dutifully create it ahead of time.
+In order to be even *more* convenient, Utterances will sometimes go through the work of posting GitHub issues for you.
+If the issue the script references doesn't exist yet and someone tries to comment, the script will send a request to the Utterances API to create the missing issue.

 ![Utterance bot creating an issue](/assets/img/utterance_bot_issue_creation.png)